 You may also continue to sign up as an individual volunteer!
 We will ensure the safety of all volunteers through proper sanitation procedures and PPE.
 We want to provide you with multiple options to get out and safely volunteer.

 SOUL will diligently sanitize all gloves and tools between planting days.
 We will supply hand sanitizer and provide masks at our check-in stations for anyone who needs one.

 We can’t wait to see you—masks and all!
 Sign up for volunteer days here!
-Check back periodically, as we will add more volunteer dates soon.
+Check back periodically, as we add more volunteer dates throughout the season.